abbasgholami71/physics-enhanced-antibody-plm/README.md

-# Physics-Enhanced Antibody PLM
+# Antibody–RBD Interface Analysis with PLMs, Structure Modeling, and MD

-Framework enhancing protein language models with physics-based simulations for improved biomolecular interaction prediction.
-This repository integrates state-of-the-art protein language models (ESM-2, AntiBERTy), structure prediction (AlphaFold, Boltz-2), and molecular dynamics (GROMACS) to analyze the interface of the SARS-CoV-2 RBD and the CR3022 antibody.
+Comparative study of the SARS‑CoV‑2 RBD and the CR3022 antibody interface using protein language models (ESM‑2, AntiBERTy), structure prediction/refinement (AlphaFold, Boltz‑2), and molecular dynamics (GROMACS).
+This repository does not introduce a new or “enhanced” PLM; it evaluates and contrasts predictions across data‑driven models and physics‑based simulations.

 Badges:
 - ![Python](https://img.shields.io/badge/Python-3.9%2B-blue.svg)